linkedin/coral/README.md

 **Major version Upgrade**

-A minor version upgrade represents a version change that introduces backward incompatibility by removal or renaming of classes.
+A major version upgrade represents a version change that introduces backward incompatibility by removal or renaming of classes.

 **Minor version Upgrade**